SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ### Strings

 A string type is generally a type for an arbitrary sequence of characters.
-Depending on the language, strings may be mutable or immutable (python, JS).
+Depending on the language, strings may be mutable or immutable.
+In general, more languages lean to the immutable string direction.
+Languages with mutable strings I know include Perl, Ruby.
 If a language has immutable strings, string operations actually create a new string.
 In many languages, especially those that do not have a char type, string literals can be indicated either with single or double quotes.
 In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
 Examples: C#, Java, Rust